-July - September 2007 Update: VDOT has begun developing a communication and public outreach plan on variable pricing and electronic tolling that can be implemented anywhere within the Commonwealth, and will be piloted in Hampton Roads.
-VDOT has contracted with Pulsar Advertising to develop by December 21, 2007 two DVDs that show the past, present and future of tolling in Virginia.
+October - December 2007 Update: VDOT is developing a communication and public outreach campaign on variable pricing and electronic tolling that can be implemented in conjunction with any toll or pricing project within the Commonwealth, and will be piloted in Hampton Roads.
+VDOT has contracted with Pulsar Advertising to develop two DVDs that show the past, present and future of tolling in Virginia, which should be available for viewing at TRB.
 One will be short - about 4 minutes to be used at executive briefings, and the second will be about 15 minutes and used for general public.
 The longer version will include "man on the street interviews" and more detailed information.
 The DVD will contain old footage of toll booths, footage of existing tolls where there are coin and open road tolling for E-ZPass holders, and a simulation of tolling with every lane electronic, open road tolling.
 Other public outreach efforts under development include a webpage on electronic tolling; brochures for public distribution; PowerPoint templates; a display booth to be used at the 2008 General Assembly and ITSVA reception; and press packets.
 All of this information will be developed with applicability to Hampton Roads and will be legacy materials for other tolling initiatives within the Commonwealth.
 Last, VDOT is working with SIR to develop a telephone survey for residents of Hampton Roads to assess their knowledge of electronic tolling, variable pricing and use of a transponder.
+Draft questions have been developed and the survey will be conducted in late January, 2008 with results available in late March.